rickySONZ/spotifake_api/README.md

 * Front End is in this Repository https://github.com/rickySONZ/spotifake_frontend

 # Usage
-To launch Front End go to link above and run index.html in console
+To launch Front End go to link above and run open index.html in console

 To launch back end run rails s in console.
 Hosted on localhost:3000